 August is deep summer.
-Fireflies are at their peak, and I find myself wishing it were evening so I could watch them from the deck with a glass of wine, instead of gardening under a punishing sun.
-My water barrels run dry a little more frequently this month – and so does my patience – but when I’m feeling snarky, I can always call my sister in California and hear how she’s had to replace all her roses with cacti…or dig their third well.
+Fireflies are at their peak, and the sun is only just starting to wane.
+My water barrels run dry a little more frequently this month – and so does my patience – but when I’m feeling overwhelmed, I try hard to make time for a little dusk-wandering with a glass of something.
+No matter what your garden looks like, it is at its best in the magical hour before the light leaves the sky.

 Weeding.
 Pruning.
 Mowing.
 Harvesting.
 Processing.
 Each day can end in a lot of self-recrimination unless you accept the lessons being taught and apply them to next year’s garden and next year’s you.

 More of this?
 Less of that?
 More drought resilient plants?
 Less containers to water?
 Instead of feeling fed-up, use that energy to make smart resolutions.
 I’ve made a few myself this year.

 And if you’re only just getting started in gardening, know that August is one of the toughest months we gardeners face in the Northern Hemisphere – you are not alone.

 “I should have planted that!” for the August garden

 Carefully observing neighboring gardens month-to-month and putting in some of the wonderful things you see during the next planting season allows you to successfully increase your garden’s display season without having to experiment too much with timing.
 For the challenging month of August, how about a dip into some tropical foliage?

 Ensete ventricosum ‘Maurelii’ – (Red Abyssinian Banana) I admit, I’ve got tropicals on the brain right now, having just finished the manuscript for my upcoming book Tropical Plants and How to Love Them.
 But at the same time, my August garden just wouldn’t be the same without them.
 A few tropical accents will energize temperate companions and give you a reason to embrace the dog days of summer.